 G. How is the Ramsar Convention linked with the implementation of water policy/strategy and other strategies in the country (e.g., on sustainable development, energy, extractive industries, poverty reduction, sanitation, food security, biodiversity) and how this could be improved?

 F. Please indicate the approximate percentage of men and women attending wetland-related discussions or meetings e.g., women X% and men Z% (Resolution XIII.18 on Gender and wetlands, paragraph 21).

+F. According to paragraph 21 of Resolution XIII.18 on Gender and wetlands, please provide a short description about the balance between genders participating in wetland-related decisions, programmes and research

 G. On the basis of your indications above, list at least two possible areas where change is necessary for the achievement of gender equality.